Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Paying for value

-Paying for value is one of the main Healthier Washington strategies to achieve the triple aim of better health, better care, and lower costs.
-Meeting this goal will require shifting reimbursement strategies away from a system that pays for volume of service to one that rewards quality and outcomes.
-To that end, Washington will drive 80 percent of state-financed health care and 50 percent of the commercial market to value-based payment by 2019.
+Paying for value is a primary strategy to achieving better health, better care, and lower costs.
+Meeting this goal will require shifting health care reimbursement strategies away from a system that pays for volume of service to one that rewards quality and outcomes.
+Our goal is to drive 90 percent of state-financed health care to value-based payment by 2021.

 On this page